arnquic/Project_1/READme.md

     2. Monster 1's image is taken from "Icons 8" at: https://icons8.com/icon/3upVYuQvJuuB/monster-face
     3. Monster 2's image is taken from "Icons 8" at: https://icons8.com/icon/Hgs0qUeISUyd/monster
     4. Monster 3's image is taken from "Icons 8" at: https://img.icons8.com/ios/50/000000/mongrol.png
+    5. Shuffle deck method in the Deck class has been modified from solution posted on: https://javascript.info/task/shuffle

 ### <u>Intellectual Property Claim</u>
 Created and owned by C. Jake Arnquist as of date of first github commit (12 Oct.
 2021).